Ductwork and Airflow in Wiseburn

 |---|---|---|

-| First proof point | Useful evidence includes panel and garage photos, equipment access, filter condition, water shutoff location, and street or driveway staging notes. | Use it to decide whether ductwork and airflow stays diagnostic or becomes a larger scope. |
+| Equipment evidence | Useful evidence includes panel and garage photos, equipment access, filter condition, water shutoff location, and street or driveway staging notes. | Decides whether ductwork and airflow stays diagnostic or expands into replacement, permit, or multi-trade work. |

-| Local friction | Garage routing, panel space, duct dust, water-heater closets, and limited staging can affect the quote. | This can change arrival timing, parts planning, and whether another trade is needed. |
+| Local access friction | Garage routing, panel space, duct dust, water-heater closets, and limited staging can affect the quote. | Affects arrival timing, parts staging, and whether a second trade has to be brought in mid-job. |

-| Service-specific check | Do not blame equipment size until return air, duct leakage, crushed runs, insulation, filter fit, and room pressure are checked. | This protects the homeowner from paying for the wrong first fix. |
+| Service-specific first check | Do not blame equipment size until return air, duct leakage, crushed runs, insulation, filter fit, and room pressure are checked. | Catches the wrong-first-fix mistake that turns a $300 visit into a $1,500 callback. |

-| Escalation trigger | Escalate when old duct systems are inaccessible, contaminated, undersized, or tied to an equipment replacement. | This is where emergency, replacement, permit, or inspection planning can enter. |
+| Escalation trigger | Escalate when old duct systems are inaccessible, contaminated, undersized, or tied to an equipment replacement. | Marks the line where a routine repair becomes an emergency, replacement, or permit project. |

-| Quote risk | Quote risk rises when attic access, asbestos-era materials, HERS/energy-code verification, or finish protection enters the scope. | This is the difference between a useful estimate and a vague low anchor. |
+| Where the quote actually moves | Quote risk rises when attic access, asbestos-era materials, HERS/energy-code verification, or finish protection enters the scope. | Separates a real estimate from a low anchor that grows after the technician is on site. |

-- Is this a like-for-like repair, a replacement, a relocation, or work tied to a remodel?
+- Is the work like-for-like repair, a replacement, a relocation, or tied to a remodel that triggers code upgrades?

-- Could the visible issue involve another trade such as electrical capacity, gas, venting, drainage, or water damage?
+- Could the visible issue involve another trade (electrical capacity, gas line sizing, venting, drainage, water damage) that needs to be planned in the same visit?

-Cost drivers in Wiseburn
+Cost drivers for ductwork and airflow in Wiseburn

-| Driver | Why it matters | Prep step |
+| Driver | Why it changes the price in Wiseburn | What to send when booking |

 |---|---|---|

-Repair, replacement, or inspection path
+Repair, replacement, or inspection?

-What can go wrong if the scope is guessed
+What goes wrong when the scope is guessed

 Send details for ductwork and airflow in Wiseburn.